eric-bixby/eric-bixby.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: What are some interesting things about me
+subtitle: Dome interesting things about me
 ---

 My name is Eric Bixby.
 I have the following qualities: